iaryankashyap/CodeX/README.md

 # CodeX
-A python module for python developers.
+A python module for python developers

 <h3>Website:</h3>
 <a href="bit.ly/codexpy">Click here</a>